Skip to Content

 While the Philodendron birkin is indeed fast-growing, it doesn’t get any bigger than three feet tall.

-So, if you are looking for a beautiful plant to spruce up your home, consider Philodendron birkin.
+So, if you want a beautiful plant to spruce up your home, consider Philodendron birkin.